NIXON C30 C60 C90 GO! CAP

 Roosevelt and continued under Presidents Harry S. Truman,

-tapes gained fame during the Watergate scandal of 1973 and 1974 when the system was
+House tapes.
+The tapes gained fame during the Watergate scandal of 1973 and 1974 when the

-made public during the televised testimony of White House aide Alexander Butterfield.
-Only a
+system was made public during the televised testimony of White House aide Alexander

-few White House employees had ever been aware that this system existed.
-Special Counsel
+Butterfield.
+Only a few White House employees had ever been aware that this system existed.

 On August 20, 2013, the Nixon Library and the National Archives and Records Administration